Confederate flag rises at South Carolina Statehouse in protest by Secessionist Party

 “Go home, you’re not wanted here,” one protester cried out.
 “You lost then and you’ll lose again.
 Go home Confederates!”

-The flag was raised by a white Secessionist party member dressed in a Confederate uniform named Braxton Spivey and a black woman named Arlene Barnham.
+The flag was raised by a white Secessionist party member dressed in a Confederate uniform named Braxton Spivey and a black woman named Arlene Barnum.

 “I’m so sick of that damn word slavery,” she said.